-The pandemic helped businesses make decisions quickly and rip off the Band-Aid to try new things-from new modes of product service and delivery to working remotely and connecting virtually with customers.
-Now, as market conditions continue to change constantly, it's imperative for progressive HR leaders to find innovative strategies that work for their business.
+The pandemic helped businesses make decisions quickly and rip off the bandaid to try new things from new modes of product service and delivery, to working remotely and connecting virtually with clients and customers.
+As the conditions constantly changed, it became imperative for progressive HR leaders to find innovative strategies that worked for their business.

 Jessica Zwann (née Hayes), chief operating officer of Whereby, notes that the world of People Operations is changing fast.
-She emphasizes that progressive HR leaders should not be afraid to steal ways of working from other parts of the business and to use this period of change as a catalyst to try new things.
+She emphasizes that progressive HR leaders should not be afraid to steal ways of working from other parts of the business, and to use this period of change as a catalyst to try new things.
 HR must think like product managers!
 Become as connected to the commercials and strategic direction of the business as possible.
 Create a People Ops team which allows you to build the tools and processes that the business needs to be successful, rather than spending your time running the administration of the machinery.
 At the same time, remember what your business needs.
 There are so many inspiring stories and scary stories out there right now-take them all onboard, learn, and then apply what is appropriate to your team.